kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 functions and stored procedures.
 This is one alternative to using Oracle Scheduler for executing database tasks, and it can allow for much more flexibility because all the libraries available for use on the JVM are at your disposal.
-Using Django to Solve the **Problem**
+Using Django to Solve the Problem
 Although zxJDBC is a great way to work with the database, there are other techniques that can be used for creation of web content that accesses PL/SQL.
 Many Jython users create web applications using different Python web frameworks.
 One such Python web framework is Django, and it can be used along with Jython to productively create web applications that run on the Java platform.
 The Django framework uses an object-oriented approach to work with the database.
-In other terms, Django provides an object-relational mapping **Solution** that allows developers to work with Python objects representing database tables rather than working directly with SQL.
+In other terms, Django provides an object-relational mapping Solution that allows developers to work with Python objects representing database tables rather than working directly with SQL.

 Django uses a model.py file to map a database table to a Python object.
-A views.py file is used to implement separate views for the web site, and a urls.py file is used to contain the valid URL mappings CHAPTER 16  ACCESSING PL/SQL FROM JDBC, HTTP, GROOVY, AND JYTHON 358 for a Django application.
-In the **Solution** to this recipe, a Python function that would go into the views.py file is displayed.
+A views.py file is used to implement separate views for the web site, and a urls.py file is used to contain the valid URL mappings for a Django application.
+In the Solution to this recipe, a Python function that would go into the views.py file is displayed.
 The purpose of this function is to make a connection to the database and invoke a PL/SQL function call.
 The Django framework handles database connections for you by declaring some parameters for the database connection within a settings.py file for the project.
 As you can see from the